thegetty/artists-things/content/things/hot-air-balloon.md

 [^22]: The joke was informed by the connection that Antoine Rivarol made between the technologies of air used, respectively, in ballooning and in the abbé Mical’s “Talking Heads,” the first successful reproduction of the human voice.
 See Rivarol, *Lettre à M. le Président de \*\*\* sur le globe airostatique, les têtes parlantes et l’état present de l’opinion publique à Paris* (London: Cailleau, 1784), 20–22, 29–30.

 [^23]: According to Portalis and Béraldi, Janinet produced his best prints in the immediate aftermath of this failure.
-See *IFF, XVIII<sup>e</sup> siècle*, 3.
+See *Inventaire du fonds français: graveurs du XVIIIe siècle*, vol. 3.